-Which Key Factors Should You Evaluate When Choosing a Niche and Identifying Dream Clients?
+Factors to Evaluate When Choosing an Accounting Niche & Identifying Dream Clients

 Demographics, or demographic data, are the characteristics or traits that allow institutions like the government or businesses to group people within a population.
 In business and marketing, these factors are generally used to increase the impact and relevance of your marketing strategies.